 - 2 tsp steak sauce

-Divide the steak between bowl and ladle soup over top.
+- Divide the steak between bowls and ladle soup over top.

 No Willies were harmed in the making of this soup.